Quick Comparison: V7 vs V12 - Spec & Test Overview

 - 12-inch strands: 88%

-It got a high percentage even on longer strands (nine inches and above).
-Another advantage of this variant is hair doesn’t wrap on the axles since there’s no gap.
+It achieved a high percentage even on longer strands (nine inches or more).
+Another advantage of this variant is that the hair doesn’t wrap around the axles since there’s no gap.

-The Dyson V12 was also excellent in all the experiments, picking up between 92% and 100%, even with 13-inch hair.
+The Dyson V12 also performed excellently across all experiments, picking up between 92% and 100%, even with 13-inch hair.

 - 5-inch strands: 96%